 First, the overall context: We recently released a global app install ad spend projection that indicates a robust growth in UA budgets across all verticals, which we expect to hit $118 billion in 2022.
 That’s almost one third of total mobile ad spend (which includes in-app and mobile web ads across display, video etc).

 But within the overall app economy, the gaming vertical is in a league of its own.
 A deep-dive reveals a projected 30% year-over-year growth through 2022, with gaming UA attracting about 40% of all app install acquisition budgets.

-We project that every region will experience healthy growth from 2019 to 2022, as the following chart shows:
+We project that every region will experience healthy growth from 2019 to 2022.

 Although China is the #1 app market in terms of spend, it is particularly challenging to measure because there are hundreds of 3rd party Android stores instead of a single Google Play (which is not available in China).